You can’t fault Lippincott for persisting with corporate names based on the word ‘allegiance’.

 A month later Consignia was finally put out of its misery.
 Plans for international expansion were shelved and the group was renamed Royal Mail Group plc – one of Frost’s “good old names”.

-Under Consignia, it was argued, nothing much would change as far as the British public was concerned.
-The post office name would still remain on thousands of retail branches.
-Likewise, the Royal Mail continued to deliver letters.
+The line from the movie Cool Hand Luke could serve as an epitaph for Consignia.
+The logic was that nothing much would change as far as the British public was concerned, the post office name would still remain on thousands of retail branches.
+Likewise, the Royal Mail will continue to deliver letters — so what’s the point of drawing attention to something that wont affect people?

 Keith Wells did acknowledge that confusion arose because the Post Office, in an attempt to save money, refrained from introducing the new name with an advertising campaign to explain the changes.